-None of this shit is easy; hell, I sometimes struggle to make it to the gym and I work from home, for myself, have no kids and no time constraints whatsoever.
+None of this shit is easy; I frequently struggle to make it to the gym and I have no kids, no regular evening activities and very few time constraints.
 But it did get me thinking about how almost everybody could benefit from some form of road map, on how to get started when it seems impossible.

 Set yourself one small goal

 I am a terror (as my mother would say) for sitting down at my desk, first thing on a Monday morning, and writing down a list of 60-odd things that I absolutely need to get done that week.
 What do I do next?
 I make coffee.
 I make some more coffee.
 I watch an episode of Pretty Little Liars.
 I faff around on Facebook.
 In short, having this massive list makes it feel as if there’s no point even starting – I’ll never get through even half of those things.

 But what do you think would happen if I wrote down the one essential thing that I had to get done?